cedchan/Notes/MATH 3130/Transformations.md

 **Example.** The Fourier Space
 >$\left\{\frac{1}{\sqrt{2}},\cos x, \sin x, \cos 2x, \sin 2x, \dots \right\}$ is an orthonormal basis that spans all functions.

+An orthonormal basis, like with typical numerical vectors, can be found by using the Gram-Schmidt process.